jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 This code rotates 6B twice to the right and then masks off all but the 2 lowest bits.
 In other words, it selects bits 2 and 3 as the actual value we want, giving us a range of 0-3.
 Then we add 1, giving us 1, 2, 3 or 4.

 In this way, the gain map that 6B is loaded from is really multiple maps packed into one - each byte contains many smaller independent values, some 2 bits, some 3 and one of them is just 1 bit!
+See the [gain map](klr_boost_control_gain.md) article for a more detailed explanation of this map.

 Next we'll finally calculate our derivative term and apply the gain: